barnii77/CodexMaster/README.md

 1. Create a discord bot.
 This is supposed to be self hosted and access restricted (you have to whitelist users in `.env`)
 2. Populate `.env` file with bot token, whitelist, any API keys (openai, anthropic, ...), and more.
 See [.example.env](.example.env).
-3. Run directly with `python bot.py`, create a systemd service or a docker container.
-Whatever.
+3. Run directly with `python bot.py`, create a systemd service or a docker container, whatever.
+Recommended option for deployment on linux is a systemd service that runs as a non-root user.

 By default, the bot will spawn Codex CLI in a docker container.
 You can disable this and have it be spawned directly as a normal process by setting `NO_DOCKER=1` in your `.env` file.